Anon-Planet/thgtoa/guide.md

 This does not mean for example that Apple devices are terrible choices for good Privacy (tho this might be changing[^111]), but they are certainly not the best choices for (relative) Anonymity.
 They might protect you from third parties knowing what you are doing but not from themselves.
 In all likelihood, they certainly know who you are.

-Later in this guide,Wewill use all the means at our disposal to disable and block as much telemetry as possible to mitigate this attack vector in the Operating Systems supported in this guide.
+Later in this guide, we will use all the means at our disposal to disable and block as much telemetry as possible to mitigate this attack vector in the Operating Systems supported in this guide.
 These will include Windows, macOS, and even Linux in some regard.

 See [Appendix N: Warning about smartphones and smart devices]